top of page

 Issue

-During a typical recession, the housing market becomes distressed with mortgages defaulting in large numbers which negatively impacts the economy.
-The subprime mortgage failure of 2007-2010 was one of the major contributors that caused the great recession in America.
+During a typical recession, the housing market becomes distressed with mortgages defaulting in large numbers that negatively impacts the economy.
+The subprime mortgage failure of 2007-2010 was one of the major contributors that caused the Great Recession in America.

 Solution